google/highway/g3doc/quick_reference.md

 -   `using hwy::HWY_NAMESPACE;` directive.
 This is generally discouraged, especially for SIMD code residing in a header.

-Note that overloaded operators are not yet supported on RVV and SVE.
-Until that is resolved, code that wishes to run on all targets must use the corresponding equivalents mentioned in the description of each overloaded operator, for example `Lt` instead of `operator<`.
+Note that overloaded operators were not supported on `RVV` and `SVE` until recently.
+Unfortunately, clang's `SVE` comparison operators return integer vectors instead of the `svbool_t` type which exists for this purpose.
+To ensure your code works on all targets, we recommend instead using the corresponding equivalents mentioned in our description of each overloaded operator, especially for comparisons, for example `Lt` instead of `operator<`.

 ### Initialization